LuXCaesium/Obsidian_Brain/Database Fundamentals.md

 The append only data structure LSM *Log Structured Merge tree* is used by many modern database engines such as: *RocksDB*, *Cassandra*, *ScyllaDB*.

 The general idea is to buffer writes to a data structure in memory, one that is easy to iterate (*AVL tree*, *Red Black tree*, *Skip List*) and once it reaches some capacity, flush it to a file called SSTable (*Sorted String Table*).
 This table stores sorted data, letting us use binary search and sparse indexes to lower disk I/O.

+To maintain durability, the action writing data to memory is stored in a WAL *Write-Ahead Log* so that the program can reset the state if there is a shutdown or crash.

 #### Bloom Filters